h74zhou/slime-volleyball/README.md

 Welcome to my online slime volleyball game!
 This is a web app that allows 2 players to play slime volleyball together in real-time!
 Users can battle each other within dedicated rooms and see who is truly the slime volleyball champion!

+## Project Outline

+This project is currently deployed on Netlify and can be seen on this link: https://online-slime-volleyball.netlify.app/

 ### Login

 When you first arrive onto the web app, you will see a login page.
 You can enter your name and the room number and then press join.
 Please note that you cannot join a room that already has 2 players.
 You can also not use the same name as the other person in the room.